Online Travel Agents and unique experiences

 Best of Class Solution for the Travel Industry

-Incorporating a new generation booking and CRM platform like Kaptio Travel will help travel companies work efficiently by automating repetitive tasks, maintaining accuracy and working smarter, while enabling the management of products, prices, suppliers, and business accounts all in one system.
+Incorporating a new generation booking and CRM platform like Kaptio Travel will help online travel agent companies work efficiently by automating repetitive tasks, maintaining accuracy and working smarter, while enabling the management of products, prices, suppliers, and business accounts all in one system.
 Tailored specifically for the needs of travel service providers, everything from managing transactions history to producing complex processes can be achieved within minutes.

 The ability to manage all core business functions, including Configuration, Price, Quote (CPQ) on one platform has the added value of automatically providing statistical analysis.
 This means that tour operators will have an accurate view of the health of their business and will also be able to identify areas that need improvement (and respond quickly).